John-Nagle/lslutils/npc/README.md

     pathPursue(key target, float stopshort)

 Pursue the object **target**, usually an avatar.
 Stop short of the target by the distance **stopshort**, so as not to get in the avatar's face.
-1.75 to 2.0 is a reasonable value for **stopshort**.
+1.75 to 2.0 meters is a reasonable value for **stopshort**.

 This just does a pathNavigateTo to the target's current location.
 If the target moves, it won't change the character's course.
-This may be improved in later versions.
+(This may be improved in later versions.)
 ### pathStop
     pathStop()